burnsr77/burnsr77.github.io/cv/index.md

 <b>*Papers presented*</b>

+2017 (accepted) "Knowledge Politics and Representational Inequalities in Open Calgary".
+Nordic Geographers Meeting: Stockholm, Sweden.

+2017 "Data Absences and Strategies: Community Tactics for Self-representation".
+Annual Meeting of the AAG: Boston, MA.

-2016 (invited) "Big Data, digital humanitarianism, and smart cities: New directions for GIScience research".
+2016 "Big Data, digital humanitarianism, and smart cities: New directions for GIScience research".
 Invited presentation at San Diego State University Department of Geography: San Diego, CA.

-2016 (accepted) "Smart cities, open data, and knowledge politics: Blank spots in cartographic representations".
-NACIS 2016: Colorado Springs, CO.
-Withdrew due to scheduling conflicts.

-2016 (accepted) "The inequalities of economic and representational inclusion in digital ‘solutions’ to urban crisis".
+2016 "The inequalities of economic and representational inclusion in digital ‘solutions’ to urban crisis".
 Regional Studies Association: Smart City-Regional Governance for Sustainability.
 Dresden, Germany.

 2016 "Everyday disruptions, digital restorations: Community engagement and resistance to digital humanitarianism".
 Annual Meeting of the AAG: San Francisco, CA.